Holiday Marketing Ideas for Small Businesses

 Thanksgiving Shopping

 There is no getting around it.
 If you sell to the public, you have to do something around Thanksgiving.
 Your competitors certainly will.
 The good thing is you don’t have to do the exact thing everyone else is doing.
-In fact, you could potentially be bold and get just as much attention.
+You could even take a bold stance and get just as much attention.

 Turn Your Back on Black Friday